-Keep in mind, how you use a unit depends on your needs and what's allowed by the storage supplier.
-If you have the right unit, you can create a unique space that you can even call your home away from home.
+Keep in mind, how you use a storage unit depends on your needs and what's allowed by the storage facility.
+If you have the right self storage unit, you can create a unique space that you can even call your home away from home.

 Read on to discover five creative uses for a common storage unit.

 Even small, at home businesses can benefit from a dedicated office or space to do work.
 Nothing says this space has to be in an office or your home.

 A storage unit can be a great place to set up camp for your business.
 Most units have some kind of power supply so you can hook up electronics and other equipment.
 There is also typically enough room for a couple of desks and other small furniture.

 If you have a small business by yourself or with a couple of employees, self-storage might be an affordable alternative to a typical small office.